 Giovanni Capoccia 26:36

-But then, apart from the, let’s say, somewhat imprudent words, choice of words by font, the lion in the US a few days ago, I think international actors such as the EU, but also us have been quite cautious on this new government, it’s not excessive credit that they’re giving into it.
-But because of course, they know the history, they know the language, they know their campaigns.
-And they know that prior expressions of the parties can pro composite his government visa vie, the European integration.
+But then, apart from the, let’s say, somewhat imprudent words, choice of words by Von der Leyen in the US a few days ago, I think international actors such as the EU, but also the US have been quite cautious on this new government, it’s not excessive credit what they’re giving it because of course, they know the history, they know the language, they know their campaigns.
+And they know that prior expressions of the parties that will compose this government vis-a-vis European integration.
 But they, I think, are waiting to see what the actual attitude of the government will be in practice.
-Because one thing, of course, electoral campaigns, another thing to interact in practice with the European Union, and Italy has a few constraints there.
-First of all, is their next generation EU funds that are which Italy is the largest beneficiary, so almost 200 billion euros in between grants and loans that Italy has received as a consequence of the disruption caused by COVID.
-And are these only about 47 billion euros have been paid.
-So the 200 euros, they run a billion euros are meant to be over a number of years 21 billion have been paid today.
-So there’s still about 150 billion to go there.
-And these are earmarked for a structural reforms and or investments in the Italian economy or the type of infrastructure or the bureaucracy, the state.
-What the brothers of Italy party has said during the campaign is that they aim to renegotiate the next generation EU funding.
-Now, this is only possible in very limited cases and the European Union has already the European Commission more proceeded precisely has already said that they’re not open to full fledged renegotiation with Italy of these funding.
+Because one thing, of course, is the electoral campaign, another thing is to interact in practice with the European Union, and Italy has a few constraints there.
+First of all is the next generation EU funds of which Italy is the largest beneficiary, so almost 200 billion euros in between grants and loans that Italy has received as a consequence of the disruption caused by COVID.
+And of these only about 47 billion euros have been paid.
+The 200 billion euros are meant to be over a number of years.
+21 billion have been paid today.
+So there’s still about 150 billion to go.
+And these are earmarked for structural reforms and/or investments in the Italian economy, to improve infrastructure or the bureaucracy, the state.
+What the Brothers of Italy party has said during the campaign is that they aim to renegotiate the next generation EU funding.
+Now, this is only possible in very limited cases and the European Union has already the European Commission more precisely has already said that they’re not open to full-fledged renegotiation with Italy of this funding.
 What does this mean in practice?
 It’s unclear.
-So the European Union is waiting to the European Commission is waiting to see what they mean by renegotiation.
-And it is still unclear whether the renegotiation would be limited to some marginal adjustments, because there are some conditions have changed.
-And therefore, you need to tweak the funding or the destination on the funding at the margin, or whether they mean something much more profound by that much more structural by that, in the latter case, I think the EU will not be open to renegotiation.
+So, the European Union, the European Commission is waiting to see what they mean by renegotiation.
+And it is still unclear whether the renegotiation would be limited to some marginal adjustments because some conditions have changed and therefore, you need to tweak the funding (or the destination on the funding) at the margin, or whether they mean something much more profound by that, much more structural.
+In the latter case, I think the EU will not be open to renegotiation.
 And the outcome of that is still very unclear.

 Dominic Bowen 29:20